-· student receive a Chartiers Valley School District Lapto ut will remain at school. p Computer.
-A laptop will be issued to my studer
+I elect not to have my stu school day but will remain adent receive a Chartiers Valley School District Laptop n at school.
+Computer.
+A laptop will be issued to my student d luring the

 Parent Name (print)

 Parent/Guardian Signature Date

 Student Name (print)

 Student Signature Date